 Tree swallows feed on insects that emerge from the bottom of the river, where they may be exposed to

 toxic chemicals.
 When the birds eat the insects, they can accumulate these toxins.
 Environment Canada and Climate Change researchers have erected 25 nest boxes at four locations along the river.
 These boxes will be monitored 2-3 times per week during the nesting season.
 Data will be collected on reproductive success (clutch size, hatching success, fledging success, weight at fledging) and contaminants in eggs including PCBs, mercury, and polybrominated diphenyl ethers (PBDEs).
-Together, these projects will help us to assess the Bird or Animal Deformities or Other Reproductive Problems BUI.

 In 2015, a partnership between the Michigan Department of Natural Resources, the U.S. Geological Survey and the Ontario Ministry of Natural Resources and Forestry was developed in order to conduct a full creel survey of the Detroit River.
 This survey will help the DRCC to assess the Degradation of Fish and Wildlife Populations Beneficial Use Impairment (BUI).
 A creel, or angler survey, is a tool fisheries managers use to gather information on fish populations.
 Individual anglers are interviewed to gather information about the number of hours they fished, what species they’re targeting, the size of the fish they caught, and whether they released or harvested the fish.
 This creel survey provides a snapshot of the recreational fishery measuring the effort, catch, and harvest of fish from the Detroit River.